 \subsection{Outline}

 Building upon the matrix-variate normal model, we introduce iPCA as a proper generalization of PCA to the integrated data regime in Section~\ref{sec:ipca}.
-In Section~\ref{sec:cov_est}, we discuss covariance estimation methods for iPCA and highlight our two main theoretical contributions---proving subspace consistency of the additive $L_1$ correlation iPCA estimator and proving global convergence of the multiplicative Frobenius iPCA estimator.
-In addition to these theoretical guarantees, we will demonstrate the strong practical performance of iPCA in Section~\ref{sec:empirical_results} through simulations and a real data application to integrative genomics for Alzheimer's Disease.
+In Section~\ref{sec:cov_est}, we discuss covariance estimation methods for iPCA and begin to study some of their theoretical properties.
+We then demonstrate the strong empirical performance of iPCA in Section~\ref{sec:empirical_results} through simulations and a real data application to integrative genomics for Alzheimer's disease.
 Finally, we conclude with a discussion of iPCA in Section~\ref{sec:discussion}.